/

 Definition of Multi-Tenant CRM

-Keep in mind that just about any online subscription service that you sign up for today fits Marc Benioff’s definition of cloud computing and multi-tenancy.
-Whether you’re signing up for online banking, G Suite, Dropbox, Twitter, Facebook—name an application—you’re in one, large pooled environment and database with thousands or even millions of your closest friends.
+Whether you’re signing up for online banking, Google Workspace, Dropbox, Twitter, or Facebook—name an application—you’re in one large pooled environment and database with thousands or even millions of your closest friends.

-Benefits to Multi-Tenant CRM
+Benefits of Multi-Tenant CRM

-Backups and Redundancy – Peter Coffee once said of salesforce.com’s redundant, U.S.-based data centers that it would take two, simultaneous meteor strikes to disrupt service to its customers.
-Creating that level of redundancy would be a lot more technically challenging if tens of thousands of customers each had their own virtual server in each of two data centers.
+Backups and Redundancy – Peter Coffee once said of salesforce.com’s redundant, U.S.-based data centers that it would take two simultaneous meteor strikes to disrupt service to its customers.
+Creating that level of redundancy would be a lot more technically challenging if tens of thousands of customers each had their own virtual server in each of the two data centers.

 Degrees of Multi-Tenancy

-Microsoft’s online CRM solution is multi-tenant on the application instances, but each customer has their own SQL Server database, since Microsoft’s underlying database technology was not designed for a large-scale, public cloud.
+Microsoft’s online CRM solution is multi-tenant on the application instances, but each customer has their own SQL Server database since Microsoft’s underlying database technology was not designed for a large-scale, public cloud.
 The same applies to Sugar with its single-tenant MySQL databases.

 Limitations to Multi-Tenancy